jenpetsmit/STAT_Tool/STAT_Tool.md

 ![Screenshot of Path](images/path.png)

-## DBSS (smaller DB file)
+## Querying the Smaller DB (DBSS)
-For those running the smaller DBSS file, request a Taxonomy list (tax_list.) for your taxonomy by emailing [sra@ncbi.nlm.nih.gov](sra@ncbi.nlm.nih.gov).
+For those running the smaller DBSS file, you will need to request a Taxonomy list (tax_list.) for your taxonomy by emailing [sra@ncbi.nlm.nih.gov](sra@ncbi.nlm.nih.gov).
 Save the Taxonomy list to your SRC directory.

 **Example: Coronaviridae.tax_list**